Shaping boundaries to control and transport topological defects in colloidal nematic liquid crystals: Results

-We examine how certain boundary features yield varying anchoring conditions.
-The undulated boundaries feature a repeating series of sharp, acute-angled corners, with dimensions comparable to the size of the rods.
-We introduce these periodic undulations along one of the short edges of the rectangle using a sinusoidal-triangular wave described by $y(x)=2a/\pi \arcsin\left[ \sin\left(2\pi x/p \right) \right]$, where $a$ and $p$ denote the amplitude and periodicity of the wave (in units of length), respectively, see Fig.~\ref{fig:FIGURE1}(b).
-In MC simulations, going from a flat wall, Fig.~\ref{fig:FIGURE1}(c), to a boundary with undulation parameters $a/D=7$ and $p/D=10$, Fig.~\ref{fig:FIGURE1}(d), we observe a clear transition from planar (tangential) anchoring to homeotropic (perpendicular) anchoring, which alleviates the frustration in rod orientation at the corners of the rectangular confinement, eliminating the disclination line along the undulated boundary.
-This behavior is confirmed by predictions from LdG theory~\cite{comsol}, Fig.~\ref{fig:FIGURE1}(f), and is also observed experimentally with silica rods, Fig.~\ref{fig:FIGURE1}(h), where the persistence of homeotropic anchoring across imperfect undulating patterns suggests that the effect is robust across a range of parameters.
+In MC simulations, going from a nearly flat wall, Fig.~\ref{fig:FIGURE1}(a), to a boundary with undulation parameters $a/D=4$ and $p/D=4$, Fig.~\ref{fig:FIGURE1}(c), we observe a clear transition from planar (tangential) anchoring to homeotropic (perpendicular) anchoring, which alleviates the frustration in rod orientation at the corners of the rectangular confinement, eliminating the disclination line along the undulated boundary.
+This behavior is confirmed by predictions from LdG theory~\cite{comsol}, Fig.~\ref{fig:FIGURE1}(e), and is also observed experimentally with silica rods, Fig.~\ref{fig:FIGURE1}(h) and experimental Video~2, where the persistence of homeotropic anchoring across imperfect undulating patterns and different $a/D$ and $p/D$ values suggests that the effect is robust across a range of parameters.